 First Tropical Depression of the season forms near the Bahamas

 The first Tropical Depression of the 2020 hurricane season has formed over the Bahamas.
-Squalls of heavy rain and gusty wind are anticipated over eastern Florida and the Bahamas through early next week as the storm pushes off to the northeast and away from land.
+Squalls of heavy rain and gusty wind are anticipated over eastern Florida and the Bahamas through the end of the weekend as the storm pushes off to the northeast.
+By Monday, the outer banks could begin to feel the effects of what is expected to become Tropical Storm Arthur.
 This system poses no threat to the Gulf Coast.

 Even though the season officially begins on June 1, preseason development has not been unusual of late.
 Storms have been named ahead of June in each of the last five seasons.
 Since 1851, there have been 61 storms to develop between January 1 and May 31.